Dates

 To benefit the most from the material presented in this course, you should:

-- Prior working knowledge of Fusion Compiler or IC Compiler II would be very helpful, it is not required.
+- While prior working knowledge of Fusion Compiler or IC Compiler II would be very helpful, it is not required.
+The workshop, however, does assume a basic understanding of the design/timing setup and configuration concepts (corners/modes/scenarios).

 PrimeTime Foundation (4 Hours)